markhazleton/HttpClientDecoratorPattern/README.md

-# HttpClientDecoratorPattern
-Decorator Design Pattern: Adding Telemetry to HttpClient
+# Decorator Design Pattern: Adding Telemetry to HttpClient

 ## Introduction
 The decorator design pattern is a powerful technique in object-oriented programming that allows you to extend the functionality of an object at runtime.
 This repository demonstrates how to use the decorator design pattern to add telemetry to an HttpClient in C#.
 By the end of this demonstration, you will have a good understanding of the decorator pattern and how to use it to add telemetry to an HttpClient.